RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 The original support model was that certain people, designated as listeners, provided the support.
 Listeners could be volunteers, or they could be paid by the members they supported.
 The model has changed considerably since then.

 Payments to listeners were dropped, and for a while the service relied on donations.
-Donations still form part of the income stream and are known as the Compassion Campaign
+Donations still form part of the income stream and are known as the [Compassion Campaign](https://www.7cups.com/backus/compassionJar.php).

 Members and listeners who have paid subscriptions are identified in various places on the platform by this icon: